 You may want to read:

 As I hope you know, God’s Word is the starting place for the person looking to fulfill their niche in life.
-Peter said something rather profound when he talked about God and the knowledge that comes from Him.
-All matters of life come from knowing God, which we can only perceive through His written Word.
+Peter said something rather profound when he talked about God and His knowledge.
+All life matters come from knowing God, which we can only perceive through His written Word.
 He said it this way:

 His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence (2 Peter 1:3).